dotnetbio/bio/FAQ.md

 - Use the [Issues](https://github.com/dotnetbio/bio/issues) link.

-**Is .NET Bio compatible with [url:Mono|http://www.mono-project.com/Main_Page]?**
+**Is .NET Bio compatible with [Mono](http://www.mono-project.com/Main_Page)?**

 Yes, .NET Bio builds and runs under Mono for Linux and Mac OS X.

 **Why do I get the error message from PadenaUtil when doing an assembly “character not supported”?**

 - Gene sequence reads containing any characters other than ACGT are not compatible with the current version of the Padena algorithm.
 There are two approaches to dealing with this:

 	1. Filter the reads using the FilterReadsUtil utility, excluding those with ambiguous characters.
-This will work, but will lose a lot of data that could be valuable.

 	2. Write a script or program to split reads containing ambiguity characters (like N), so for example the string AAAAAAAAAANGGGGGGGGGG would become two ‘subreads’, AAAAAAAAAA and GGGGGGGGGG.
 Note that any ‘subread’ generated in this manner will need to be longer than the kmer size used in a subsequent sequence assembly step, or the subread will be ignored.
 This approach makes more of the data usable in assembly, at the cost of breaking up some of the reads.

 	Ambiguous characters are typically found at the beginning and ends of reads, usually associated with poor base qualities.
 If this is the case in your data (and you are using a data format that records quality information such as FASTQ), you can trim the start and ends of your reads using one of several applications.
 A .NET Bio application for this purpose will be available shortly.

-**What's the recommended [url:K-mer|http://en.wikipedia.org/wiki/K-mer] length when using Padenutil?**
+**What's the recommended [K-mer](http://en.wikipedia.org/wiki/K-mer) length when using Padenutil?**
+- Short answer: 19

-- K-mers can be any value from 2 to 32 in PadenaUtil
+- K-mers can be any odd value from 3 to 31 in PadenaUtil
 - If a short K-mer is used, then any error in the data will be represented in fewer K-mers, so shorter values are better for noisy data
 - If a longer K-mer length is used, there is a higher chance of K-mers being unique, so less ambiguity in assemblies
 - Since each dataset is different, the best approach is to evaluate the quality of an assembly using different K-mer lengths, to see what works best.
 If a run is likely to take a long time, do this on a subset of the data.